Enklopper03/Enklopper03/README.md

 ## Hi there 👋
+Here you can see my projects that i worked on:
+- Laravel backend projet
+- Safari tycoon game (java)
+- LEMEZBÁZIS webshop
 <!--
 **Enklopper03/Enklopper03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+Here you can see my projects that i worked on:
+- Laravel backend projet
+-
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...